 Here is a picture of me around 36 weeks.

-Here are some tips to focus on over the next couple of months during your pregnancy.
+I put together a few tips that might help you over the next couple of months during your pregnancy.

 As tempting as it is, don't go and "eat for two".
 Many women justify eating whatever they want and as much as they want because they have the excuse "I'm eating for two".
-Talk with your doctor or do some research, but you only need to eat about 300 extra calories a day.
+Talk with your doctor or do some research, but you only need to eat about 300 extra calories a day when you are pregnant.
 Try really hard to stick to that.

 It was SO tempting for me to "pig out" and just eat whatever I wanted because I knew that I was going to gain weight no matter what.
 But, thankfully I reminded myself that I will have to work that much harder after the baby is born if I am not careful now.